yisiox/tp/docs/UserGuide.md

 Welcome **logistics managers**!
 If you are someone who

-1. Manages logistics and inventory in a professional capacity,
++ **Manages logistics and inventory** in a professional capacity,

-2. Is a fast typist, tired of shuffling back and forth between your mouse and keyboard,
++ Is a **fast typist**, tired of shuffling back and forth between your mouse and keyboard,

-3. Is feeling swamped by the tedium of contact management on traditional office software...
++ Is feeling **swamped by the tedium of contact management** on traditional office software...

-*Rejoice because AssetBook-3 is here!*<br><br>
+Rejoice because *AssetBook* is here!

-AssetBook-3 helps to streamline the task of **tracking contacts and which logistical assets they are in charge of**, making your management tasks smoother than ever.
+*AssetBook* helps to streamline the task of **tracking contacts and which logistical assets they are in charge of**, making your management tasks smoother than ever.

-AssetBook-3 is designed to:
+*AssetBook* is designed to:

 + **Digitally Organize Your Contacts**<br> Say goodbye to scattered contacts; now, have them all organized and accessible in one place.

 + **Effortlessly Track All Your Assets**<br> Keep tabs on who is responsible for every piece of equipment and every item in your inventory.

-+ **Maximize Your Operational Efficiency**<br> Our application, combined with your swift keyboard skills, turns the chore of contact management into a seamless and satisfying process!
++ **Maximize Your Operational Efficiency**<br> Our application, combined with your swift keyboard skills, turns the chore of contact management into a seamless and satisfying process with convenient commands and shortcuts.

 ---

 ## Using this Guide

-This user guide contains all information needed to use AssetBook-3.
+This user guide is meant to provide guide users to use *AssetBook* and comprehensively document its features.
+You can click on blue-colored hyperlinks like this link to the [table of contents](#table-of-contents) to jump to the referenced section immediately.
 A [glossary](#glossary) is provided in case you encounter any unfamiliar terms.

-#### New Users

-If this your first time using AssetBook-3, head over to the [quick start](#quick-start) to learn how to set up the application.
-After which, you can have a look at the [features](#features) of AssetBook-3, or simply follow this guide in order.

-#### Experienced Users

-If you are looking to refresh your memory, you can utilise the [table of contents](#table-of-contents) or skip to the [command summary](#command-summary).

 <box type="info" seamless>
     Look out for icons like this, which may contain addition information, tips and warnings.